Fighting For Slip & Fall Accident Victims in Kentucky

 What Is a Slip & Fall?

-Slip and fall injuries can range from sprains, torn ligaments, fractures, and organ damage to neck, shoulder, back, and knee injuries and even catastrophic injuries, such as traumatic brain injuries and spinal cord damage.
+Slip and fall injuries can range from sprains, torn ligaments, fractures, and organ damage to neck, shoulder, back, and knee injuries, and even catastrophic injuries, such as traumatic brain injuries and spinal cord damage.

 Proving a slip and fall injury under premises liability calls for the experience and skills of a competent personal injury attorney.
 These are complicated claims in which you must prove that the property owner owed you a duty of care, that this duty of care was violated which caused your injury, that it was a foreseeable event, and that you suffered damages because of it.

-At Schuler Law Firm, we believe you should have confidence in the attorney you choose to take on the crucial task of the claims process.
+At Schuler Law Office, we believe you should have confidence in the attorney you choose to take on the crucial task of the claims process.
 We offer a free consultation in which you can discuss the details of your case with us, get your questions answered, and receive the advice you need to make an informed decision about your case and our representation.

-• $3.25 Million Wrongful Death
+$3.25 MillionWrongful Death

-• $1.5 Million Life-Altering Injuries
+$1.5 MillionLife-Altering Injuries